betancourtaj/easyTar/README.md

 # easyTar
-A bash scipt that allows you to archive, extract, or view a tar
+A bash scipt that allows you to create, extract, or view a tar